thinkC/spring-boot-projects/how_to_dockerize_angular_springboot_app.md

 angular-app                                latest    6cbe74900cef   2 minutes ago   875MB
 ghcr.io/conradludgate/spotify-auth-proxy   latest    1a52fb79bae0   9 months ago    12.9MB
 ```
-I ran below script to create and start the container for the angular frontend docker image and opened port 4200 on the host pc which is my laptopp and port 4200 on container.
+I ran below script to create and start the container for the angular frontend docker image and opened port 4200 on the host pc which is my laptop and port 4200 on container.

 ```bash
 $ docker run -p 4200:4200 --name angular-container angular-app
 ```
--p is port to run on where 4200 is the port on the host and the other 4200 is the port on the container.
+* -p is port to run on where 4200 is the port on the host and the other 4200 is the port on the container.
---name angular-container is the name I give the angular container.
+* --name angular-container is the name I give the angular container.
 While angular-app is the angular frontend image.

 The angular container ran successfully

 ![docker_frontend_running](./img/img8.PNG)

 I opend the browser on port localhost:4200 and the frontend is displayed.

 ![docker_frontend_browser](./img/img5.PNG)

-### Step 2
+### Step 2 - Dockerize backend spring-boot

 I created a docker file in this directory location.`spring-boot-projects\spring-boot-modules\spring-boot-angular`